marando/phpSOFA/README.md

         | Epv00   | Earth position and velocity
         | Eqeq94  | Equation of the equinoxes, IAU 1994
  done   | Era00   | Earth Rotation Angle, IAU 2000
-        | Fad03   | Mean elongation of the Moon from the Sun
- done   | Fae03   | Mean longitude of Earth
- done   | Faf03   | Mean longitude of the Moon minus mean longitude of the ascending node done   | Faju03  | Mean longitude of Jupiter done   | Fal03   | Mean anomaly of the Moon
-        | Falp03  | Mean anomaly of the Sun
- done   | Fama03  | Mean longitude of Mars
- done   | Fame03  | Mean longitude of Mercury
+ done   | Fad03   | Mean elongation of the Moon from the Sun done   | Fae03   | Mean longitude of Earth done   | Faf03   | Mean longitude of the Moon minus mean longitude of the ascending node done   | Faju03  | Mean longitude of Jupiter done   | Fal03   | Mean anomaly of the Moon done   | Falp03  | Mean anomaly of the Sun done   | Fama03  | Mean longitude of Mars done   | Fame03  | Mean longitude of Mercury
         | Fane03  | Mean longitude of Neptune